 Remove the foot from the clutch pedal after every gear shift.

 See "Shift indicator light" section for more information on economical use of the manual transmission.
+Recommended minimum and maximum speeds for each gear are listed in the specification section.

 Reverse gear (R)